University heritage

 As early as the early Middle Ages, higher education existed in Avignon.
 In the 13th century, we find traces of schools of theology, grammar and medicine, supported by the Avignon commune.

-In 1303, Pope Boniface VIII and Charles II, King of Sicily, Count of Provence (Lord of Avignon) federated these different schools into a real university intended to counter the Sorbonne created in 1257, which was too docile to its temporal "protector", Philippe Le Bel.
+In 1303, Pope Boniface VIII and Charles II, King of Sicily, Count of Provence (Lord of Avignon) federated these different schools into a real university intended to counter the Sorbonne created in 1257, which was too docile to its temporal "protector", Philip the Fair.

 The Pope showered the University of Avignon with blessings and endowed it with great privileges.
 From the outset, it had the totality of the teaching in its four faculties.